 Do you often experience sneezing or a runny nose when you wake up in the morning?
 This could be a reaction to allergens in your home’s atmosphere.
 House dust-mites are microscopic creatures which live within the home where they can feed on shed skin cells of people and pets.
 They are a common allergen known to induce allergic rhinitis (AR), which is an inflammation of the nasal airways in response to a person with a sensitive immune system inhaling an allergen.
-Dust mites often found in beds, carpets or furniture where the environment is warm and humid.
+Dust mites are often found in beds, carpets or furniture where the environment is warm and humid.
 Being allergic to mites may even cause sleep disturbances and asthma flare-ups.

 Three recent genome wide association studies (GWAS) in European and North American study populations have supported the idea that certain allergies may be inherited.
 These studies along with replication studies in Swedish and Chinese populations, have collectively identified 47 single nucleotide polymorphisms (SNPs) related to AR and its cousin allergic sensitization (AS).
 In an effort to better understand the genetic risk factors for allergen-specific AR, researchers performed a third replication study in a Lithuanian study population.